atmc9/Docker/README.md

    * docker service inspect web --pretty   -> check the network port
    * if I access the site using node2 ip address, still the site works

+# volumes and Persistent data

+* docker volume create   -> creates a persistent volumes that can be independent from containers
+* we can also mount the volumns on external high end sysytems like SAN, NAS using docker storage drivers
+* volumes live on host ->   /var/lib/docker/volumes/